-Stage Stage details Definition Commencement date Completion date 1 General early works Low impact Q3 2019 Q4 2024 2 Shared path bridge of Newcastle Road Construction 25 November 2019 5 March 2021 3 Southern utilities package Low impact 23 July 2021 August 2022 4 Main bypass work Construction 6 March 2023 Q4 2025
+Stage Stage details Definition

+1 General early works Low impact

+2 Shared path bridge over Newcastle Road Construction

+3 Southern utilities package Low impact

+4 Main bypass works Construction

 Each stage will be delivered in separate construction packages that will include all activities needed to complete the stage.
 Details of the proposed Project staging, including construction activities and submission of corresponding environmental plans, strategies and protocols, is documented in the Project Staging Report prepared in accordance with NSW CoA A10.